tomtom94/react-easy-ssr/README.md

 - You are gonna use a upper-layer of React.
 What happens if one of them make an upgrade but not the other :cold_sweat: :cold_sweat: :cold_sweat: (this is the cold sweat smiley)
 - Do you find other reasons why not to use a framework ? make a contribution and commit something here

 I am making this because we need to make lobbying us, the developers.
 Upper-layer module of React are kind of side effect of open source community perfectionism.
-We are making upper-layer module of upper-layer module what ... ?
+We are making upper-layer module of upper-layer module WTF ?

 ## Contributors and mainteners